itskarl/buyethically/README.md

 The 'egg-man' character is sourced from Flaticon and utilized as a mascot for the site.
 His colors were utilized across the site for a cohesive look.

 ### LANGUAGES USED
-Ruby on Rails, HTML, CSS, JAVSASCRIPT, jQuery, AJAX
+Ruby on Rails, HTML, CSS, Javascript, jQuery, AJAX

 ### FEATURES